jean/BulletNotes/README.md

 ## Goal

 An open-source, fully featured note taking, journaling, self quantification app.
+Similar in many ways to Workflowy or Dynalist.

 ### Focus